Food Intolerance Tests: What You Need to Know

 What’s the difference between food allergy vs food intolerance?

 Many people use “allergy” and “intolerance” interchangeably, but they are distinct.
 A food allergy involves your immune system reacting (often via IgE antibodies) to a normally harmless food protein.
+Symptoms can be severe including life-threatening anaphylaxis.

 Food intolerance, by contrast, does not involve the immune system—it’s usually a delayed reaction, dose-dependent, often affecting digestion (e.g. lactose intolerance).
-The British Society for Allergy and Clinical Immunology (BSACI) states, "Food allergy and intolerance are not interchangeable terms.”
+Symptoms usually are associated with the gut and can include IBS-type symptoms and reflux.
+Usually, these symptoms are less severe than those associated with allergy.

 For clarity, the following are common points of confusion: